|Page Type:||Trip Report|

 Needless to say we started our trip down the Parkway with some sense of anticipation.
-Based on some beta from our good friend Harvey Struss (a Seasoned Jasper Hardman in his own right) Aaron had proposed we try for some sort of enchainment in the Beauty Creek Area that would include Stanley Falls Senior, the Rick Blak Memorial Route, and Sunwapta Falls - Left Drainage.
+Based on some beta from our good friend Harvey Struss (a Seasoned Jasper Hardman in his own right) Aaron had proposed we try for some sort of enchainment in the Beauty Creek Area that would include Stanley Falls Senior, the Rick Blak Memorial Route, and Shades of Beauty.
 We were somewhat unclear about how everything would work, but regardless we were keen to get out and make something happen.

 About 45 minutes south of Jasper a lynx made its way accross the highway and posed for us while we desperately tried to get pictures in less than ideal light.
 Regardless it was a very cool scene.